Sarbat Khalsa: History

 A further reorganization into 11 misls (divisions) forming the Dal Khalsa was made by the Sarbat Khalsa on Baisakhi, 29 March 1748.
 Thus, Sarbat Khalsa became the central body of what J.D.
 Cunningham, in his book, A history of the Sikhs, terms a "theocratic confederate feudalism" established by the misls.
 On 29 April 1986, a Sarbat Khalsa at the Golden Temple declared the rebuilding of Akal Takht.

 After the death of Banda Singh Bahadur in 1716 the Khalsa was in disarray.
 After 1716, the Mughal government began a campaign of genocide against Sikhs led by Abdus Samad Khan and later his son Zakariya Khan that was carried out by in the form of a standing army dedicated to eliminating Sikhs, daily public executions, and monetary rewards for the heads of killed Sikhs.
 The Dal Khalsa "retaliated by killing government functionaries and plundering Mughal posts, arsenals, and treasuries".
 In 1733, because of the failure of the Mughal government to subdue the Sikhs they were offered a jagir in 1733.
 Nawab Kapur Singh was appointed head of the Dal Khalsa and he reorganized the Sikhs into the Taruna Dal and Budda Dal.
 The Taruna Dal formed the basis of the Sikh Misls.

 Maharaja Ranjit Singh abolished the Sarbat Khalsa in 1805.
 Prior to its abolition, its last convening was also held in 1805 to discuss the pursuance of the Maratha leader Yashwantrao Holkar by the British military in the Punjab.

+After the demolition of the Mahant System by the Khalsa Panth, S. Kartar Singh Jhabbar called the Sarbat Khalsa in 1920.
+He was not the Jathedar of the Akal Takht but a Sikh leader.
+In the resolution of that Sarbat Khalsa, Teja Singh Bhuchhar was announced as the Jathedar of the Akal Takht.

 Revival

 The practice of Sarbat Khalsa has recently been revived.
 In 2015, a Sarbat Khalsa was held against the wishes of SGPC and announced 13 resolutions deliberated upon by the Sikh panth and its representatives.

+The Shiromani Gurdwara Parbandhak Committee claims to be the modern incarnation of the Sarbat Khalsa institution, however this claim is contested.